Deal or No Deal: Gameplay

 The gameplay of the show differs from country to country.
 In some countries, there is a preliminary contest in which the studio audience is whittled down to one final contender by several trivia question rounds, this final contender then proceeds to the main game.
 This was the format used by the Dutch show "Miljoenenjacht" (Hunt/Chase for Millions) which initiated the "Deal or no Deal" game (originally the Dutch show was based on a German format called "Die Chance deines Lebens" (The Chance of your Lifetime) which was based on trivia questions and did not have the briefcase element at all).
 There are also some versions with the number of players equal to the number of cases, each player receives one case.
-Via a short trivia round or a random selection, one player is selected to be the contestant for the main game with his case.
+Via a short trivia round or a random selection, one player is selected to be the contestant for the main game with their case.
 In other countries, there is only one preselected contestant who will play the main game without any preliminary contest.

 The main game revolves around the opening of a set of numbered briefcases, each of which contains a different prize (cash or otherwise).
 The contents (i.e., the values) of all of the cases are known at the start of the game, but the specific location of any prize is unknown.
 The contestant claims (or is assigned) a case to begin the game.
 The case's value is not revealed until the conclusion of the game.

 The contestant then begins choosing cases that are to be removed from play.
 The amount inside each chosen case is immediately revealed; by process of elimination, the amount revealed cannot be inside the case the contestant initially claimed (or was assigned).
 Throughout the game, after a predecided number of cases have been opened, the "Banker" offers the contestant an amount of money and/or prizes to quit the game; the offer is based roughly on the amounts remaining in play and the contestant's demeanor, so the bank tries to 'buy' the contestant's case for a lower price than what's inside the case.
 The player then answers the titular question, choosing: